-- where a lot line abuts an ER-3, ER-2, ER-1, CH-2, CH-1, PCF, or RPK zone, (a) 6.0 metres from the rear lot line abutting such zone; or - 3.0 metres elsewhere. (b) - (2) Underground parking structures are not required to have a minimum rear setback, providing they do not protrude more than 0.6 metre above the average finished grade in any rear yard.
+- a. where a lot line abuts an ER-3, ER-2, ER-1, CH-2, CH-1, PCF, or RPK zone, 6.0 metres from the rear lot line abutting such zone; or - b.
+3.0 metres elsewhere. - (2) Underground parking structures are not required to have a minimum rear setback, providing they do not protrude more than 0.6 metre above the average finished grade in any rear yard.

-- 217 Subject to Subsections 217(2) and 217(3), any main building's maximum required (1) streetwall height shall be: - (a) on a registered heritage property, the streetwall height of the registered heritage building on the coming into force date of this By-law; - (b) for any main building taller than 11.0 metres in height but no taller than 14.0 metres in height, the building height; or - (c) 11.0 metres elsewhere. - (2) On a site having sloping conditions, the maximum streetwall height required in Subsection 217(1), may be exceeded by: - (a) 10%, where any main building is located on a streetline or a transportation reserve that has an average finished grade that results in a slope that is between 4% and 8% across the entire width of the streetwall; or - (b) 20%, where any main building is located on a streetline or a transportation reserve that has an average finished grade that results in a slope that exceeds 8% across the entire width of the streetwall. - (3) The maximum required streetwall height may be exceeded by 1.5 metres to permit a clear glass guard and railing system or a parapet.
+- 217 (1) Subject to Subsections 217(2) and 217(3), any main building's maximum required streetwall height shall be: - a. on a registered heritage property, the streetwall height of the registered heritage building on the coming into force date of this By-law; - b. for any main building taller than 11.0 metres in height but no taller than 14.0 metres in height, the building height; or - c.
+11.0 metres elsewhere. - (2) On a site having sloping conditions, the maximum streetwall height required in Subsection 217(1), may be exceeded by: - 10%, where any main building is located on a streetline or a transportation reserve that has an average finished grade that results in a slope that is between 4% and 8% across the entire width of the streetwall; or - (b) 20%, where any main building is located on a streetline or a transportation reserve that has an average finished grade that results in a slope that exceeds 8% across the entire width of the streetwall. - (3) The maximum required streetwall height may be exceeded by 1.5 metres to permit a clear glass guard and railing system or a parapet.

-- Subject to Subsections 218(2) and 218(3), any main building's minimum required 218 (1) streetwall height shall be: - (a) along pedestrian-oriented commercial streets, as shown on Schedule 7, 8.0 metres; or - (b) along all other streets or transportation reserves: - (i) for any main building less than 8.0 metres in height, the building height, or
+- 218 (1) Subject to Subsections 218(2) and 218(3), any main building's minimum required streetwall height shall be: - a. along pedestrian-oriented commercial streets, as shown on Schedule 7, 8.0 metres; or - b. along all other streets or transportation reserves: - i. for any main building less than 8.0 metres in height, the building height, or - ii.
+8.0 metres elsewhere.

-- (ii) 8.0 metres elsewhere. - (2) Twenty percent or less of the entire streetwall width, to a maximum of 8.0 metres, may be reduced in height, providing the height is not reduced below 3.5 metres (Diagram 7). - (3) The minimum required streetwall height in Subsection 218(1) may be reduced to 3.5 metres along a streetline or a transportation reserve, if the slope exceeds 4% across the entire width of the streetwall.
+- (2) Twenty percent or less of the entire streetwall width, to a maximum of 8.0 metres, may be reduced in height, providing the height is not reduced below 3.5 metres (Diagram 7). - (3) The minimum required streetwall height in Subsection 218(1) may be reduced to 3.5 metres along a streetline or a transportation reserve, if the slope exceeds 4% across the entire width of the streetwall.

-- 219 (1) Subject to Subsections 219(2) and 219(3), any main building shall have a minimum required streetwall stepback of 2.5 metres for a mid-rise building. - (2) No streetwall stepback is required for any main building that meets Clause 217(1)(b). - (3) No streetwall stepback is required for a maximum of 20% of the length of any main building facing each streetline or a transportation reserve. - (4) No portion of any main building above the streetwall shall project beyond the streetwall towards the front or flanking lot line.
+- 219 (1) Subject to Subsections 219(2) and 219(3), any main building shall have a minimum required streetwall stepback of 2.5 metres for a mid-rise building. - (2) No streetwall stepback is required for any main building that meets Clause 217(1)(b). - (3) No streetwall stepback is required for a maximum of 20% of the length of any main building facing each streetline or a transportation reserve provided that: - (a) each section not having a streetwall stepback does not exceed 14.0 metres in length along the streetline or transportation reserve; and - (b) there is a minimum required separation distance of 14.0 metres along the streetline or transportation reserve between sections not having a streetwall stepback.

+(4) No portion of any main building above the streetwall shall project beyond the streetwall towards the front or flanking lot line.

-- 220 (1) Subject to Subsection 220(2), the total combined width of all cantilevered and recessed portions within any streetwall that have a depth of 2.0 metres or greater shall not exceed 30% of the width of the streetwall. - (2) Cantilevered and recessed portions described in Subsection 220(1) shall include portals, but exclude balconies and recessed pedestrian entrances.
+- Subject to Subsection 220(2), the total combined width of all cantilevered and recessed portions within any streetwall that have a depth of 2.0 metres or greater shall not exceed 30% of the width of the streetwall. - (2) Cantilevered and recessed portions described in Subsection 220(1) shall include portals, but exclude balconies and recessed pedestrian entrances.